piccoloaiutante/build/ansible/README.md

 $type-$provider(_$optionalmeta)-$os-$architecture(_$optionalmeta)-$uid
 ```

-For more information, refer to other hosts in `inventory.yml` or the
+For more information refer to other hosts in `inventory.yml` or the
 [ansible plugin that is responsible for parsing it][2].

 [2]: plugins/inventory/nodejs_yaml.py